simplymichael/smart-form-validator/README.md

 function objectValidator(value, rule) {
   // we are only interested in fields with a type of "object", ignore fields we are not interested in. if(!rule.type || rule.type !== "object") {
-    return true;
+    // we have to return `true` so the next validator does not think the field failed validation return true;
   }

-  // We are assuming `getValue()` returns a string in keeping with the return type of form fields,
+  // We are assuming `getValue()` returns a string in keeping with the value type of form fields,
   // but we can make a call to `JSON.parse()` inside the `getValue()` method
-  // of the objectExpectedRule, in which case our test will be something like:
+  // of the `objectExpectedRule`, in which case our test will be something like:
   // if(!value || typeof value !== "object")
   if(!value || typeof value !== "string") {
     return false;